Resolving Startup Problems

 You can also enable the phone to use an alternate TFTP server.
 Such a setting is particularly useful if the phone was recently moved from a from one location to another.
 See the “Network Configuration Menu” for instructions.

 You should verify the IP addressing and routing settings on the phone.
 If you are using DHCP, the DHCP server should provide these values.
 If you have assigned a static IP address to the phone, you must enter these values manually.

 - DHCP Server—If you have assigned a static IP address to the phone, you do not need to enter a value for the DHCP Server option.
 However, if you are using a DHCP server, this option must have a value.
 If it does not, check your IP routing and VLAN configuration.
-Refer to Troubleshooting Switch Port Problems, available at this URL: http://www.cisco.com/warp/customer/473/53.shtml
+Refer to the Troubleshooting Switch Port and Interface Problems document, available at this URL: http://www.cisco.com/warp/customer/473/53.shtml

 If you are using DHCP, check the IP addresses distributed by your DHCP server.
-Refer to Understanding and Troubleshooting DHCP in Catalyst Switch or Enterprise Networks, available at this URL: http://www.cisco.com/warp/customer/473/100.html#41
+Refer to the Understanding and Troubleshooting DHCP in Catalyst Switch or Enterprise Networks document, available at this URL: http://www.cisco.com/warp/customer/473/100.html#41

 Verifying DNS Settings

 If you are using DNS to refer to the TFTP server or to Cisco Unified CallManager, you must ensure that you have specified a DNS server.
 Verify this setting by pressing the Settings button on the phone, choosing Network Configuration, and scrolling to the DNS Server 1 option.
 You should also verify that there is a CNAME entry in the DNS server for the TFTP server and for the Cisco Unified CallManager system.

 You must also ensure that DNS is configured to do reverse look-ups.

 Verifying Cisco Unified CallManager Settings